Kajabi/sage-archived/README.md

     ```bash
     $ bin/sage-tag 1.19.1
-    # This will automatically, push the git-tagged commit to github and deploy to Heroku
+    # This will automatically push the git-tagged commit to github and deploy to Heroku
     ```

     **Note:** The Sage version is defined in 3 locations:
-      1. `./package.json` frontend package version
+      - `./package.json` frontend package version
-      2. `SageRails::VERSION` gem version
+      - `SageRails::VERSION` gem version
-      3. tagged git commit containing the version bump update Please ensure these values match after a version bump.
+      - tagged git commit containing the version bump update Please ensure these values match after a version bump.

     This command also automatically deploys the new version bump to our [sage-design-system.kajabi.com](https://sage-design-system.kajabi.com/) public documentation.